Meaning of Data Mining

 Need/Role of Data Mining in Business

-The various reasons for which the process of data mining is essential for many organisations are explained as below :
+The various reasons for which the process of data mining is essential for many organizations are explained as below :

 1) Operational :